 Other “vocal” publications include the award winning Shakespeare’s Songbook (WW Norton, 2004), a study of all the songs from Shakespeare’s plays, and an edition of motets from the Jacobean period from A-R Editions.
 Duffin’s love of vocal ensemble singing has a familial background, since his grandfather, William Nelson, was a professional countertenor in London, England, and was soloist for Harold Darke and later Herbert Murrill, and his mother conducted her church choir, making him a third-generation choral conductor.
 Duffin has sung with Apollo’s Fire since its inception in 1992.
 He also directs the Early Music Singers at Case.

 Donna Fagerhaug holds a Master of Arts degree in Church Music from Trinity Lutheran Seminary and a Bachelor of Music from the Conservatory at Capital University, both in Columbus, Ohio.
-Locally, she sings with Apollo’s Singers and Cantores Cleveland, and is the soprano soloist at Lakewood Congregational Church.
-Donna resides in Rocky River with her husband and three children.
+In addition to Quire Cleveland, she sings with Apollo’s Singers and Contrapunctus, and is the soprano soloist at Lakewood Congregational Church.
+Donna also works as a vocal coach in the Rocky River City Schools.
+She lives in Rocky River with her husband and three children.